NBISweden/workshop-genome_annotation/labs/rnaseq_guided_assembly.md

 Then you can run Hisat2 :

 **--phred33** Input qualities are ASCII chars equal to the Phred quality plus 33.
 This is also called the "Phred+33" encoding, which is used by the very latest Illumina pipelines (you checked it with the script fastq_guessMyFormat.pl)
-<br>**--rna-strandness** string For single-end reads, use F or R. 'F' means a read corresponds to a transcript.
+<br>**--rna-strandness** For single-end reads, use F or R. 'F' means a read corresponds to a transcript.
 'R' means a read corresponds to the reverse complemented counterpart of a transcript.
 For paired-end reads, use either FR or RF.
 (RF means fr-firststrand see [here](https://github.com/NBISweden/GAAS/blob/master/annotation/CheatSheet/rnaseq_library_types.md) for more explanation).
-<br>**--novel-splicesite-outfile** path In this mode, HISAT2 reports a list of splice sites in the file :
+<br>**--novel-splicesite-outfile** In this mode, HISAT2 reports a list of splice sites in the file :
-chromosome name tab genomic position of the flanking base on the left side of an intron <tab> genomic position of the flanking base on the right tab strand (+, -, and .) '.' indicates an unknown strand for non-canonical splice sites.
+chromosome name tab genomic position of the flanking base on the left side of an intron tab genomic position of the flanking base on the right tab strand (+, -, and .) '.' indicates an unknown strand for non-canonical splice sites.

 ```
 mkdir hisat2